imkira/go-observer/README.md

   channel is finally ready.
 - It is O(N).
 The more observers you have, the worse this loop will behave.

-Of course this could be solved by creating one goroutine for each channel so the broadcaster doesn't block.
-Unfortunately this is heavy and resource consuming.
-This is especially bad if you have events being raised frequently time and a considerable number of observers.
+Of course, this could be solved by creating one goroutine for each channel so the broadcaster doesn't block.
+Unfortunately, this is heavy and resource-consuming.
+This is especially bad if you have events being raised frequently and a considerable number of observers.

 # Approach